JYudelson1/lox/README.md

 # Lox
-An implementation of Lox, from [Crafting Interpreters](craftinginterpreters.com).
+An implementation of Lox, from [Crafting Interpreters](https://craftinginterpreters.com) by Robert Nystrom.

 Work in progress!